A spring green and coral confetti send off!

 - Bacon-Wrapped Braised Beef Short Ribs, served with Mashed Potatoes

 - Pan-Seared Salmon with Honey-Lime Butter Sauce, served with Rice

 - Bread & Butter

-The Bride & Groom’s head table, lined with a Fiorenza Mushroom table runner.
-Tables were adorned with flower arrangements by Brenda, bronze-painted lantern candleholders and and other mercury glass and metallic accents selected by the bride.
+The bride & groom’s head table, lined with a Fiorenza Mushroom table runner.
+Tables were adorned with flower arrangements by Brenda, bronze-painted lantern candleholders and other mercury glass and metallic accents selected by the bride.

 Square and round tables were adorned with table runners, bronze candle lanterns, coral butterfly place cards, and floral centerpieces which featured the bronze “feathers” Lindsay’s dad made.

 Lindsay made coral butterflies out of a variety of seeded paper (so guests could later take them home and plant them).
 Each butterfly featured the guest’s name, color-coded by the entree they ordered, and was clipped on to a water glass as a place card.

 Dancing with coral uplighting